SihamBeldjoudi/3D-to-2D-Projection-Simulation/README.md

 This project simulates the process of projecting 3D points onto a 2D plane from multiple camera perspectives.
 It visualizes both the original 3D points and their corresponding 2D projections, taking into account the movement of a camera around a circular path.
 The transformation process uses principles from computer graphics, including homogeneous coordinates and perspective projection.

-Here’s a visualization using this code with 3D rabbit data:
+Here’s a visualization using the code with 3D rabbit data:
 ![3D Rabbit Plot](Results.png)

 ### Key Concepts Demonstrated: